parik-shit/RAG-on-Express/readme.md

 2. To start the server run ``node index.js``

-3. Now, you have 2 routes to which you can send post request with a payload.
+3. Now, you have a single route to which you can send post request with a payload.
 It would be convenient to use Postman for this.

 ## Usage

-1. There is a single route - `send-input` on localhost:3000
+1. **Route:** Access the single route `send-input` on port `3000`.

-2. On localhost:3000/start-input, send a post request with the payload `{input: "<initial input>"}`.
-This route takes the input.
+2. **Initial Input:** Send a POST request to `localhost:3000/start-input` with the payload `{input: "<initial input>"}` to provide the initial input.

-3. Output will be sent back as a response to the same route
+3. **Response:** The output will be sent back as a response to the same route (`localhost:3000/start-input`).

-4. The pdfs, that have to be used for embeddings should be in Research folder.
+4. **File Support:** Place PDFs intended for embeddings in the 'Research' folder.
+This system also supports markdown files, so you can freely add files to the 'Research' folder.

 ## Technologies Used